Oeur Sokuntevy: Exhibitions and paintings

-2014

-In 2014 Sokuntevy delivered two exhibitions: one titled generation gap at utterly art Singapore, and the other named secrets at Java art gallery in Phon Penh.
-Generation gap represents Cambodia becoming a rapidly developing country and the juxtaposition of a rural country previously dependent on agriculture entering into the digital age.
-Using surrealism, Sokuntevy depicted the gap between a generation used to candlelight and farming with a new generation brought up with television, smartphones, and the internet and the wreck it has caused on "social mores" and "perspectives.
-"The secrets exhibition was a continuation of Oeur's previous elements such as subconscious and dream energy, however, there was a shift from previous storytelling and social and gender commentary to depicting scenes and portraits of fictionalized characters.
-Through satirical gestures viewed on the characters, the series investigated personal secrets.

-2017

 In 2017 Sokuntevy created an exhibition called Cambodia Berlin that is still ongoing till this day.
 This exhibition was created after Sokuntevy moved to Berlin with her husband and is at Schillepallais.
 The paintings in this exhibition depict Oeur's experience in a foreign land through painting everyday activities such as taking the public transport and shopping.
 The paintings aim to bring together two different cultures by showcasing their similarities and differences as well as aid Sokuntevy in finding her place in a foreign country.
 Notable artwork from the exhibition include Waiting spring in which "three women sit on public benches floating in space, each one focused on her phone or lost in her thoughts.
 A fourth sit nearby casually holding her dog's leash, both dog and mistress wearing sunglasses.
 The dog is the only one with eyes on the viewer," and City Life Berlin which depicts "people rush to climb into a bus, obviously cold in their sweaters and scarves.
 The top of the bus becomes a surreal scene of people having coffee or casually working on computers with their torsos turning into a multicolor mist."